 During the three weeks that these foods were logged, I was consuming an average of 1567 calories per day.
 So to remove the influence of food quantity we normalise intake to RDI / 2000 calories.

 The chart below shows my nutrients from the chart above factored up by 2000 / 1567.

 Now we have normalised my nutrients to 2000 calories per day, the Nutrient Score calculated by simply taking the area to the left of the line at 300% line that is filled, which in my case is 90%.

 The 300% value is arbitrary and leaves some room for improvement.

 The table below shows the nutrients that I am getting less of sorted by % DRI.

 |Pantothenic Acid (B5)||178%||yes|

-Calcium doesn’t get prioritised due to my lower calcium:magnesium ratio as shown in the bottom left from my Nutrient Optimiser Full Report.
+Calcium doesn’t get prioritised due to the lower calcium:magnesium ratio as shown in the bottom left of the figure below from my Nutrient Optimiser Full Report.

 The Nutrient Optimiser algorithm goes off looking for the foods and meals that will provide me with more of the nine nutrients that I’m not getting as much of.